top of page

 The noun 'discretion' originates from the Latin word 'discretio,' which is derived from 'discretus,' the past participle of 'discernere,' meaning 'to separate' or 'to distinguish.'
 In its early Latin usage, 'discretio' referred to the act of distinguishing or differentiating, especially in a legal or judgmental context.
 As the word evolved and entered Middle English, it took on the sense of having the ability to make responsible and thoughtful decisions based on one's own judgment and good sense.
 Thus, 'discretion' carries with it the notion of separating and distinguishing the best course of action from various alternatives, emphasizing the importance of making well-informed and prudent choices.
 The etymology of 'discretion' underscores its connection to the act of discerning and wisely selecting among options.

-Find the meaning of discretion
+Quiz: Find the meaning of the noun discretion:

 Try Again!